devguilhermecarvalho/challenge-collect_news_content_and_store/README.md

 ## How to Run the Project

-1. Create a Google Cloud Project
+1. Create a **Google Cloud Project**:
-   In google cloud console, create a project called: `news-collect-project` or modify the project name in the **config.yaml** files
+   * In google cloud console, create a project called: `news-collect-project` or modify the project name in the **config.yaml** files
 2. Create a **Service Account** and **Add BigQuery Admin permission**
 3. Create a service account key
 4. Save your credential `.json` in the `./credentials/` folder and or change the file name in both the Dockerfiles and the config.yaml files.
-5. Build the Docker Image
+5. Build the Docker Image:

-In the project’s root directory, run:
+* In the project’s root directory, run:

 `docker-compose build`

-7. Start the Services
+* Start the Services

 `docker-compose up`

-8. Access the API
+* Access the API

 `http://localhost:8000/api/articles`